-If noted in the Notice of Financial Support provided at the time of admission, PhD students who entered GSAS in fall 2015 or later and are in their third year of study or beyond may be eligible to apply for up to $2,500 from the GSAS Professional Development Fund.
-Please note, as with all other stipends, the Professional Development Fund is considered taxable income.
+If noted in the Notice of Financial Support provided at the time of admission, PhD students who entered GSAS between fall 2015 and fall 2019 and who are in their third year of study or beyond may be eligible to apply for up to $2,500 from the GSAS Professional Development Fund.
+Please note: As with all other stipends, the Professional Development Fund is considered taxable income.
 For more information, please consult the Special Note Concerning US Income Taxes section of the GSAS website.

 Before applying, students should review the list of approved professional development expenditures developed by their program and discuss their professional development plans with faculty advisors or directors of graduate studies.
 Please note that these funds are not intended to be used for activities supported by existing departmental resources, to fund dissertation research travel, or to purchase equipment (e.g. computers).

 Students must complete a final report within 60 days of completing the professional development activity.

 - Eligibility will be noted in the Notice of Financial Support provided at the time of admission.

 - Students must have entered a GSAS PhD program between fall 2015 and fall 2019, must be in their *third year or beyond, and must be deemed eligible by their directors of graduate studies.

 - Students must be making satisfactory academic progress.